Configuration

 You can specify the camera's positional and rotational vectors, as well as rotation limits to restrict its viewing angles.
 Additionally, each camera can have interactive props associated with it, triggering specific minigame events when interacted with, such as disabling door locks or accessing codes for heists.

-field specifies the position, model hash, interaction text, and highlight color, along with parameters for the hack minigame, making this a versatile and customizable setup for simulating sophisticated security operations.
+The interactiveProps field specifies the position, model hash, interaction text, and highlight color, along with parameters for the hack minigame, making this a versatile and customizable setup for simulating sophisticated security operations.

 The following exports are available for use in your scripts: